Novial: Grammar

 Like many constructed IALs, Novial has a simple and regular grammar.
 The main word order is SVO, which removes the need for marking the object of a sentence with accusative case (since the position normally tells what word is the object).
 There is however a way to mark accusative.
 There is no grammatical gender (but the sex or gender of referents can be marked).
 Verbs are conjugated regularly, without agreement (according to person or number).

 Nouns mainly end in e, a, o, u or um in the singular.
 There are definite forms of nouns marked with an article, and singular and plural forms, where the plural is marked with the suffix -s after vowels or -es after consonants.
 There is also a form for indefinite number (as in Mandarin Chinese and Japanese), expressed by removing the ending of the noun in the singular (leone – lion, leon es kruel – 'a/the lion is cruel', or 'lions are cruel').

-If a noun refers to a living being, then the form ending in -e is neutral with regard to sex, that ending in -a female, and that ending in -o male.
-If based on an adjective, a nouns referring to a living being can be made with the previously mentioned rule, and furthermore nouns referring to concrete objects with -u, and abstractions with -um.
+If a noun refers to a living being, then the form ending in -e is neutral with regard to sex, feminine when ending in -a, and masculine when ending in -o.
+If based on an adjective, a noun referring to a living being can be made with the previously mentioned rule, and furthermore nouns referring to concrete objects with -u, and abstractions with -um.
 The third-person pronouns follow the same rule, together with the definite article.

-Referring to an instrument – a tool or a means – a word that ends in -e is the tool or the means itself, -a a verb describing usage of the tool and so on, and -o a noun describing the act of that using:
+Referring to an instrument – a tool or a means – a word that ends in -e is the tool or the means itself, a word that ends in -a is a verb describing usage of the tool and so on, and a word that ends in -o is a noun describing the act of using it: